-April 1, 2022 kicks off Child Abuse Prevention Month, a month of prevention information and activity that helps build pathways of hope for affected families and raise awareness that child abuse and neglect is a societal issue.
+Tulsa Mayor G. T. Bynum proclaimed April 2023 as Child Abuse Prevention Month, highlighting The Parent Child Center of Tulsa’s dissemination of prevention information and focused activity to raise awareness that child abuse and neglect is a societal issue.

-As in previous years, volunteers from the Epsilon Beta chapter of Kappa Delta planted thousands of pinwheels on the grounds of the Parent Child Center of Tulsa.
-Each pinwheel represents a case of substantiated child abuse in Tulsa County.
-This year, 2,624 pinwheels fill the grassy area surrounding our offices.
-We encourage you to drive by and see them.
-The sheer number of pinwheels on display mirrors the impact of suffering in our community, but it also raises awareness that resources like the PCCT exist to break the cycle, bring healing and hope.
+As part of this year’s Child Abuse Prevention Month kick-off, GDH Consulting generously assembled and donated thousands of pinwheels to PCCT.
+Then, volunteers from GDH Consulting and the Epsilon Beta chapter of Kappa Delta planted 2,592 pinwheels on the grounds of the Parent Child Center of Tulsa.
+Each pinwheel represented a case of substantiated child abuse in Tulsa County.
+The sheer number of pinwheels on display mirrored the impact of suffering in our community, but it also let people know that resources like The Parent Child Center of Tulsa exist to break the cycle, bringing healing and hope to children and families.

 Enter the Happy Days Coloring Challenge